tarfin-labs/netgsm/README.md

 #### Sms Sending with Using Netgsm Facade

-You can also send sms or otp messages using Netgsm Facade directly:
+You can also send SMS or OTP messages using Netgsm Facade directly:

 ``` php